Integralist/integralist.co.uk/content/posts/algorithms-in-python.md

 search(starting_point, 'ethan')
 ```

+> [!NOTE]
-> Note: an alternative implementation might use Python's `set` data structure to avoid having to filter already searched people.
+> an alternative implementation might use Python's `set` data structure to avoid having to filter already searched people.

 Let's take a look at the first run of this program: